MewsSystems/tech-pos-platform-engineering-interview-task/README.md

 Your task is to find which requests regressed and also the approximate time of it with a 5 minute tolerance.
 Write some code that reads in `logs.txt` and outputs the name of the endpoints that regressed and the time when it approximately happened.
 Use any programming language you feel comfortable with.

+The expectation is to assume the AWS domain, so feel free to rely on CloudWatch, Lambda or whatever AWS service you might find usable.

 Please also include:
 * Instructions on how execute your application.
 Bear in mind it may not be a technology we are familiar with.
 * Any comments to explain your thinking.
 * Focus on making your code readable.
 It's more difficult to assess a task like this if it's hard to understand what the code is doing.

 # GitHub usernames

 - [toncid](https://github.com/toncid)
 - [michal-gondar-mews](https://github.com/michal-gondar-mews)
 - [terrybrown](https://github.com/terrybrown)